 It is a U-shaped structure and supports the entire weight of the compound microscope.

 It is a vertical projection.
-This stand rests on the base and supports the stage.
+This stands by resting on the base and supports the stage.

 The entire microscope is handled by a strong and curved structure known as the arm.

-The flat and rectangular plate that is connected to the arm’s lower end.
-The specimen is placed on the stage for studying and examining.
-The center of the stage shows a hole through which light can pass.
+The flat and rectangular plate that is connected to the arm’s lower end is called the stage.
+The specimen is placed on the stage for studying and examining the various features.
+The centre of the stage has a hole through which light can pass.

 5. Inclination joint

 It is a joint, wherein the arm is fastened to the compound microscope’s pillar.
 The microscope can be tilted using the inclination joint.

 The upper part of the stage is connected to two clips.
 The slide can be held in its position with the help of the clips.

 The diaphragm is fastened below the stage.
 It controls and adjusts the intensity of light that passes into the microscope.
 The diaphragm can be of two types: